amandatharu/Axis-Tech-Frontend-Engineer-Challenge/README.md

 ## Setup
-No other external requirements / dependencies are required to setup or execute this system in one's local environment.
+No external requirements / dependencies are required to setup or execute this system in one's local environment.

 ## Usage
-This project uses Npm as package manager.
+This project uses Npm as package manager.\
 In the project directory, you can run:

 ### `npm start`